 Consequently, consistent with TAC 202.76, users should not expect privacy in their use of Texas State information resources.

 Individuals seeking non-consensual access to electronic records or communications residing within a user account or university information resource assigned to another user shall make such requests in writing to the vice president for Information Technology.
-The requests must fully describe the requested records by type and date, and must specify the authorization (see Sections 07.01 a. through 07.01 e.) that permits the access.
+The requests must fully describe the requested records by type and date, and must specify the authorization (see Section 07.01 b.) that permits the access.
 The vice president for Information Technology or designee, in consultation with The TSUS associate general counsel and other university officials, as appropriate to the circumstances, will approve or deny the request.
 This provision applies to all user accounts and information resources, including those assigned to deceased, incapacitated, or otherwise unreachable individuals.

 EXEMPTIONS AND EXCEPTIONS

 - Individuals desiring an exemption or exception from any provision in this policy shall make the request in writing to the associate vice president for Technology Resources.
 The written request must specify the provision to be waived and demonstrate a compelling need or unique circumstance that clearly justifies a waiver.
 The associate vice president will communicate a decision to the requestor within 10 business days of the request.
 The requestor may appeal the associate vice president’s decision to the vice president for Information Technology, whose decision is final.